 Dangers Web Security Detects and Mitigates

 Stopping web threats is a full-time job.
 The number of threats in the wild continues to rise every day.
-Every day new zero-day threats are introduced in the wild, and these threats could exploit current infrastructure that doesn’t have the right protections in place.
+And new zero-day threats are introduced that exploit infrastructure that doesn’t have the right protections in place.

-Here are just a few of the threats in the wild that web security stops:
+Here are just a few of the threats stopped by web security:

-- SQL injection: Malformed SQL statements from online forms can correct data, drop (delete) tables, and in serious cases, allow an attacker to escalate privileges on the targeted database server.
+- SQL injection.
+Malformed SQL statements from online forms can change data, delete tables and even allow an attacker to escalate privileges on the targeted database server.

-- Cross-site scripting (XSS): When web pages don’t validate user-generated input, malicious code is reflected back to the user.
-These scripts can perform a myriad of malicious actions, including theft of user cookies and sessions and performing actions on behalf of the user.
+- Cross-site scripting (XSS).
+When web pages don’t validate user input, malicious code can be reflected back to the user.
+These scripts can perform a myriad of malicious actions, like theft of user cookies and sessions or performing actions on behalf of the user.

-- Remote file inclusion: Web applications using dynamic external scripts and resources are vulnerable to remote file inclusion when the path is generated from user input without validation.
+- Remote file inclusion.
+Web applications that use dynamic external scripts are vulnerable to attacks.
+If the path generated from user input is not validated, threat actors can exploit the referencing function to upload remote malicious files.
 These backdoor shells usually download malware to the targeted website.

-- Password breach: Credential theft and brute-force password attacks are common on the web, and administrators must use monitors and intrusion detection to stop them from successfully accessing private network resources.
-Two-factor authentication also stops unauthorized access after credentials are stolen.
+- Password breach.
+Credential theft and brute-force password attacks are common on the web.
+Administrators should use monitors and intrusion detection to stop them from accessing private network resources.
+Two-factor authentication also helps.

-- Code injection: Any user-generated input should be validated, or an attacker can send malicious code that could execute actions to open vulnerabilities on the remote server.
+- Code injection.
+Every user-generated input should be validated.
+Otherwise, an attacker can send malicious code that works to open vulnerabilities on the remote server.

-- Phishing: Most attacks start with a phishing email, so web security must include a strategy to filter out malicious email messages from reaching an employee’s inbox.
+- Phishing.
+Most cyber attacks start with a phishing email.
+Web security must include a strategy to stop malicious emails from reaching users’ inboxes.

-- Distributed denial-of-service (DDoS): Using a flood of traffic, attackers can interrupt services for days and impact revenue and business continuity.
+- Distributed denial-of-service (DDoS).
+Cyber attackers can interrupt services for days by flooding servers or the network with traffic.
+These attacks impact revenue and business continuity.

 What Technology Is Used in Web Security?

-- Web Application Firewall (WAF): A good WAF stops sophisticated DDoS attacks and blocks malicious code injection when users submit information using online forms.
-It should not be the sole method to stop web-based attacks but can greatly strengthen your strategies and mitigate attacks.
+- Web application firewall (WAF).
+A good WAF stops sophisticated DDoS attacks and blocks malicious code injection when users submit information using online forms.
+It should not be your sole method to stop web-based attacks, but it can strengthen your security posture and reduce attacks.

-- Fuzzing tools: Fuzzing tools are similar to scanners, but they can be used to assess code as it’s developed in real-time.
+- Fuzzing tools.
+Fuzzing tools are similar to scanners, but they’re used to assess code as it’s developed in real time.
 A fuzzer searches code during testing, after it’s deployed to staging, and when it’s finally deployed to production.
-Unlike a simple scanner, a fuzzer provides insight on the potential problem to help developers and operations people fix the issue.
+Unlike a simple scanner, a fuzzer provides insight on potential problems to help developers fix any issues.

-- Black box testing tools: Attackers use several methods to find vulnerabilities in software, and black box testing tools emulate real-world threats to identify vulnerabilities.
-These tools perform malicious actions against deployed software to identify potential vulnerabilities and use common exploits to help developers remediate issues.
-The name “black box testing” describes the black-hat hacker methods used to find vulnerabilities.
+- Black box testing tools.
+Attackers use several methods to find vulnerabilities in software.
+Black box testing tools mimic real-world threats, use common exploits and perform malicious actions against deployed software to help developers identify and fix any potential vulnerabilities.
+The term “black box testing” describes the black-hat hacker methods that are used.

-- White box testing tools: As developers code their applications, coding mistakes introduce common vulnerabilities.
-A white box testing tool analyzes code as it’s created and provides insights to developers that help avoid making common mistakes.
-Think of white box testing as a way to oversee software development so that vulnerabilities are stopped before the code is compiled and deployed to staging and production environments.
+- White box testing tools.
+As developers code their applications, coding mistakes introduce vulnerabilities.
+A white box testing tool analyzes code as it’s created and provides insights to developers about the application’s internal structure.
+This analysis helps them avoid common mistakes.

 What Does Web Security Protect Against?

-- Malicious redirects: Websites with open URL redirects can be used in phishing attacks to trick users into entering their credentials and other sensitive information, but web security stops these attacks by blocking redirection to known attack sites.
+- Malicious redirects.
+Websites with open URL redirects can steal user credentials and other sensitive information.
+Web security stops these attacks by blocking redirection to known attack sites.

-- Spam: Storage space is expensive, and spam email messages can exhaust these network resources unnecessarily.
-Web security blocks these messages from reaching the user’s inbox to stop spam and potential phishing emails.
+- Spam.
+Storage space is expensive, and spam email can quickly fill up network resources.
+Web security blocks these emails from users’ inboxes.

-- Shadow IT: No unauthorized device should be allowed to connect to the network, so a good web security strategy detects these devices and blocks them from accessing sensitive data or resources.
+- Shadow IT.
+If a device is not authorized, it should not be allowed to connect to the network.
+Good web security will block these devices from accessing sensitive data or resources.